JetBlue was founded in 1999 as “NewAir” by David Neeleman, formerly employee of Southwest Airlines.

 In 2017, JetBlue announced a new JFK Airport Terminal Project.
 In 2018, New York officials announced that JetBlue is to develop and operate the 12-gate north terminal, a 111,000m2 extension of JetBlue’s state-of-the-art terminal T5, replacing Terminal 7 and the former Terminal 6 site.

 In July 2018, JetBlue placed an order for 60 Airbus A220 300 aircraft, with the option for 60 additional aircraft beginning in 2025.
 Previously called the Bombardier CS300, the A220 300 aircraft are scheduled for delivery from 2020, replacing the Embraer 190 fleet.

-In 2019, JetBlue will take delivery of its first A321neo aircraft and will make a decision on the long-range version of the A321, as well as the launch of transatlantic flights.
+In 2019, JetBlue took delivery of its first A321neo aircraft and will make a decision on the long-range version of the A321, as well as the launch of transatlantic flights.